 - 1 TB of free storage space on OneDrive.

 - Seamless integration and compatibility with SharePoint, Yammer, etc.

-Microsoft Office 2016 Microsoft Office 2016 Tools Features is backward compatible
+Microsoft Office 2016 Microsoft Office 2016 Tools Features is backwards compatible.

-Let us quickly clarify what we mean by backward compatible.
+Let us quickly clarify what we mean by backward compatibility.

 - It can run on systems that supported its previous version (Office 2010).
 So if you have Windows 7 and above, you’re mostly good to go.
 (Phew!)